yumna-khan/gut-microbiome/README.md

 To identify taxa that differ between dietary groups, differential abundance analysis can be performed using ANCOM-BC2, which corrects for compositional bias and sampling fraction differences through log-ratio transformations (Lin & Peddada, 2020).
 Unlike DESeq2, which was originally developed for RNA-seq data and does not fully account for the compositional nature of microbiome datasets, and unlike methods such as LEfSe and edgeR that have been reported to produce elevated false discovery rates; ANCOM-BC2 has demonstrated more consistent and reliable performance across microbiome analyses (Nearing et al., 2022).
 Additionally, ANCOM-BC2 explicitly accounts for structural zeros (taxa that are entirely absent from one group) which may be particularly relevant in dietary comparisons where certain taxa, such as _Prevotella_ strains, may exhibit diet-specific distributions (Nearing et al., 2022).

-Overall, this study aims to characterize and compare the gut microbiome composition of Italian omnivores and vegans in order to investigate how dietary patterns shape microbial diversity and species-level _Prevotella_ abundance.
+Overall, this study aims to characterize and compare the gut microbiome composition of Italian omnivores and vegans in order to investigate how dietary patterns shape microbial diversity and species-level abundance.

 ## Methods
 ### 1. Data Description